temporalio/documentation/docs/content/how-to-set-a-cron-schedule-in-go.md

 <RelatedReadList
 readlist={[
-["What is a Cron Workflow?","/docs/content/what-is-a-cron-workflow","explanation"], ]}
+["What is a Cron Workflow Execution?","/docs/content/what-is-a-cron-workflow-execution","explanation"], ]}
 />